hylang/hy/CONTRIBUTING.rst

   + For more detail/explanations, follow this up with a blank line and continue describing the commit in detail.

+- Unless your change is very small, like a documentation wording improvement, add an item describing it to the NEWS file.

 - Finally, add yourself to the AUTHORS file (as a separate commit): you deserve it :)